IceHe/lib/java/cmd/java.md

 - Sets the **maximum code cache size (in bytes) for JIT-compiled code.**
     - The default maximum code cache size is **240 MB**, unless you disable tiered compilation with the option `-XX:-TieredCompilation`, then the default size is **48 MB**.
     - This option has a **limit of 2 GB**; otherwise, an error is generated.
-    - The maximum code cache size shouldn’t be less than the initial code cache size.
+    - The maximum code cache size shouldn't be less than the initial code cache size.
     - See the option `-XX:InitialCodeCacheSize`.

 _`-XX:RTMAbortRatio=abort_ratio`_